 An understanding of the factors that determine the liquidity of assets and commodities is essential to navigating the market and trading responsibly, and research should be done extensively on any currency you plan to trade with.

-- What must I consider for ethical trading and sleeping peacefully at night?
+What must I consider to sleep peacefully at night?

 The second you start sacrificing your financial stability to invest in Forex markets, you begin to compromise your sanity and quality of life.

 Under no circumstances should Forex trading place you in debt and deposits should always remain within the parameters of your budget allocations and risk assessments.

 A trading portfolio cannot be built on the foundations of an empty wallet.
 You need to consider whether you can afford trading at all, before making any official investments that may jeopardize your financial freedom and reputation.